 - Environmental regulations

 PDF trends in the insurance industry

 Paper forms are becoming a thing of the past.
 You expect your customers to print out and fill in a form and then mail it to you.
 This means more time and money spent in an ever-busier world.
 With a PDF editor, your customers could view, fill out and email you the form instantly, without needing to print it.

 But let’s go one step further, what if your customers could view and fill in your PDF form in a browser.
 This form is then submitted to your database at the click of a button.
 This form could create a profile for a new customer, update an existing customer’s profile or alert the relevant department that a claim has been made.
 This is what’s possible with a Web based PDF SDK.

 Insurance companies usually have large document management systems.
-As well as facilitating client data entry process, high-quality PDF technology allows you to organize access to your database and retrieve the information you need faster.
-Our full-text search functionality allows you to perform search with keywords directly in a database.
+As well as facilitating the client data entry process, high-quality PDF technology allows you to organize access to your database and retrieve the information you need faster.
+Our full-text search functionality allows you to perform a search with keywords directly in a database.
 This capability enables you to find a contract or key document in seconds.

 Exporting Form Data through FDF